nosqlbench/nosqlbench-docs/docs/services/docs/markdown/bindings/funcref_collections.md

 - long -> Map(function.LongFunction<Object>[]...: objfuncs) -> Map<Object,Object>
   - *example:* `Map(NumberNameToString(),HashRange(1300,1700),NumberNameToString(),HashRange(3,7))`
   - *create a map of size 2, with a specific function for each key and each value*

+## MapFunctions

+Create a Map from a long input based on a set of provided key and value functions.
+Any duplicate entries produced by the key functions are elided.
+As a 'Pair-wise' function, the size of the resulting collection is determined directly by the number of provided element functions.
+Since this is a map, the functions come in pairs, each even numbered function is a key function and each odd numbered function is the corresponding value function.
+As neither a 'Stepped' nor a 'Hashed' function, the input value used by each key and value function is the same as that provided to the outer function.

+- long -> MapFunctions(Object[]...: funcs) -> Map<Object,Object>
+  - *example:* `MapFunctions(NumberNameToString(),NumberNameToString(),ToString(),ToString())`
+  - *Create a map of object values.
+Produces values like {'one':'one'1:1}.*

+## MapHashed

+Create a Map from a long input based on a set of provided key and value functions.
+Any duplicate entries produced by the key functions are elided.
+As a 'Pair-wise' function, the size of the resulting collection is determined directly by the number of provided element functions.
+Since this is a map, the functions come in pairs, each even numbered function is a key function and each odd numbered function is the corresponding value function.
+As a 'Hashed' function, the input value is hashed again before being used by each key and value function.

+- long -> MapHashed(Object[]...: funcs) -> Map<Object,Object>
+  - *example:* `MapHashed(NumberNameToString(),NumberNameToString(),ToString(),ToString())`
+  - *Create a map of object values.
+Produces values like {'one':'one','4464361019114304900','4464361019114304900'}.*

+## MapSized

+Create a Map from a long input based on a set of provided key and value functions.
+Any duplicate entries produced by the key functions are elided.
+As a 'Sized' function, the first argument is a function which determines the size of the resulting map.
+Additional functions provided are used to generate the elements to add to the collection, as in the pair-wise mode of {@link MapFunctions}.
+If the size is larger than the number of provided functions, the last provided function is used repeatedly as needed. (respectively for key functions as well as value functions) As neither a 'Stepped' nor a 'Hashed' function, the input value used by each key and value function is the same as that provided to the outer function.

+- long -> MapSized(Object: sizeFunc, Object[]...: funcs) -> Map<Object,Object>
+  - *example:* `MapSized(1, NumberNameToString(),NumberNameToString(),ToString(),ToString())`
+  - *Create a map of object values.
+Produces values like {'one':'one'1:1}.*

+- long -> MapSized(int: size, Object[]...: funcs) -> Map<Object,Object>

+## MapSizedHashed

+Create a Map from a long input based on a set of provided key and value functions.
+Any duplicate entries produced by the key functions are elided.
+As a 'Sized' function, the first argument is a function which determines the size of the resulting map.
+Additional functions provided are used to generate the elements to add to the collection, as in the pair-wise mode of {@link MapFunctions}.
+If the size is larger than the number of provided functions, the last provided function is used repeatedly as needed. (respectively for key functions as well as value functions) As a 'Hashed' function, the input value is hashed again before being used by each key and value function.

+- long -> MapSizedHashed(Object: sizeFunc, Object[]...: funcs) -> Map<Object,Object>
+  - *example:* `MapSizedHashed(1, NumberNameToString(),NumberNameToString(),ToString(),ToString())`
+  - *Create a map of object values.
+Produces values like {'one':'one'1:1}.*
+  - *example:* `MapSizedHashed(HashRange(3,5), NumberNameToString(),NumberNameToString())`
+  - *Create a map of object values.
+Produces values like {'one':'one'1:1}.*

+- long -> MapSizedHashed(int: size, Object[]...: funcs) -> Map<Object,Object>

+## MapSizedStepped

+Create a Map from a long input based on a set of provided key and value functions.
+Any duplicate entries produced by the key functions are elided.
+As a 'Sized' function, the first argument is a function which determines the size of the resulting map.
+Additional functions provided are used to generate the elements to add to the collection, as in the pair-wise mode of {@link MapFunctions}.
+If the size is larger than the number of provided functions, the last provided function is used repeatedly as needed. (respectively for key functions as well as value functions) As a 'Stepped' function, the input value is incremented before being used by each key or value function.

+- long -> MapSizedStepped(Object: sizeFunc, Object[]...: funcs) -> Map<Object,Object>
+  - *example:* `MapSizedStepped(1, NumberNameToString(),NumberNameToString())`
+  - *Create a map of object values.
+Produces values like {'one':'one'1:1}.*

+- long -> MapSizedStepped(int: size, Object[]...: funcs) -> Map<Object,Object>

+## MapStepped

+Create a Map from a long input based on a set of provided key and value functions.
+Any duplicate entries produced by the key functions are elided.
+As a 'Pair-wise' function, the size of the resulting collection is determined directly by the number of provided element functions.
+Since this is a map, the functions come in pairs, each even numbered function is a key function and each odd numbered function is the corresponding value function.
+As a 'Stepped' function, the input value is incremented before being used by each key or value function.

+- long -> MapStepped(Object[]...: funcs) -> Map<Object,Object>
+  - *example:* `MapStepped(1, NumberNameToString(),NumberNameToString(),ToString(),ToString())`
+  - *Create a map of object values.
+Produces values like {'one':'one'1:1}.*

 ## Set